williamcfrancis/Policy-Iteration-for-2D-robot-agent/README.md

 # Policy Iteration Algorithm for Optimal Robot Navigation
-## Policy Iteration Algorithm
+## Overview
-Policy Iteration is a way to find the optimal policy for given states and actions
+Policy Iteration is a powerful algorithm for finding the optimal policy for a given set of states and actions.
+In this project, we applied policy iteration to solve a complex navigation problem for a 2D robot.

+### Policy Iteration Algorithm

 Let us assume we have a policy (𝝅 : S → A ) that assigns an action to each state.
 Action 𝝅(s) will be chosen each time the system is at state s.